wp-plugins/wp-old-post-date-remover/readme.txt

 1. After WP Old Post Date Remover
 1. Settings page (version 2.0)
 == Changelog ==

+= 2.0.2 =
+* added `span.date` for compatibility with the Twenty Thirteen theme.
+* updated plugin website with troubleshooting for the Twenty Twelve theme

 = 2.0.1 =
 * added `span.post-date` to the classes to exclude